Syntax Document

 Generic Constraints

-nature's generic constraints support three types, and these three types of constraints cannot be combined; only one type constraint can be selected.
+Nature's generic constraints support three types, these three constraint types cannot be combined, only one constraint type can be selected:

 // union constraint